 7) Carve out some “you time” and participate in online events.

 Let’s stay SANE during social distancing and school closures!
-Here’s a few online events you can participate in with our teacher community that will help us “come together” in a safe way, and bring a bit of normalcy back into this crazy time.
+Here are a few online events you can participate in with our teacher community that will help us “come together” in a safe way, and bring a bit of normalcy back into this crazy time.

 I highly recommend signing up for these FREE events so you can have some things on your calendar to look forward to.